South India: Rail

 In 1832, the proposal to construct the first railway line in India at Madras was made.
 In 1835, a railway track was constructed between Red Hills and Chintadripet in Madras and became operational in 1837.
 The Madras Railway was established in 1845.
 The Great Southern of India Railway Company was founded in England in 1853 and registered in 1859.
 The construction on the first main line in the South between Royapuram in Madras and Arcot started in 1853, which became operational on 1 July 1856.
 Construction of track in the Madras Presidency began in 1859 and the 80 mile link from Trichinopoly to Negapatam and a link from Tirur to the Port of Beypore at Kozhikode on the Malabar Coast, which eventually got expanded into the Mangalore-Chennai line via Palakkad Gap were opened in 1861.
 The Carnatic Railway Company was founded in 1864 and opened a Madras–Arakkonam–Conjeevaram–Katpadi junction line in 1865.
 These two companies subsequently merged in 1874 to form the South Indian Railway Company.
 In 1880, the Great Indian Peninsula Railway, established by the British, built a railway network radiating from Madras.
 In 1879, the Madras Railway constructed a line from Royapuram to Bangalore; and the Maharaja of Mysore established the Mysore State Railway to build an extension from Bangalore to Mysore.
 The Madras and Southern Mahratta Railway was founded on 1 January 1908 by merging the Madras Railway and the Southern Mahratta Railway.

 On 14 April 1951, the Madras and Southern Mahratta Railway, the South Indian Railway, and the Mysore State Railway were merged to form the Southern Railway, the first zone of Indian Railways.
 The South Central zone was created on 2 October 1966 as the ninth zone of Indian Railways and the South Western zone was created on 1 April 2003.
 Most of the region is covered by the three zones, with small portions of the coasts covered by East Coast Railway and Konkan Railway.
-In 2019, a new South Coast Railway zone was announced but is yet to become operational as of 2023.
+In 2019, the South Coast Railway zone was formed and it became operational on 1 June 2026.
 The Nilgiri Mountain Railway of Southern Railway is a UNESCO World Heritage Site.
 Indian Railways under the ownership of the Ministry of Railways of the Government of India operates the railway system.